BladeScraper-Designs/VoronMods/V0.1/V0.1_OLED_Expander/README.md

 ## Wiring the display to the Pico MCU

-Seeing as the display uses I2C wiring is super simple, using only four wires of which two are used for power.
+Seeing as the display uses I2C wiring is super simple, using only four wires of which two are used for power. <br>
 ** IMPORTANT ** the Pico GPIO is only rated to 3.3V.
 As such you must run the SSD1306 display off of 3.3V, NOT 5V.
 Wire them together according to this diagram.
 I prefer to desolder the pins from the OLED display and solder directly to the pads to keep it as low profile as possible.